Dunhill Logo

 Dunhill Logo History

-Many variations were used for the Dunhill logo in the early stages.
+Many variations of the Dunhill logo were used in the early stages.
 It could be both a classic and a handwritten font for a word inscription.

-In general, visual recognition of the brand is now at a high level.
+In general, brand recognition is now high.
 This is due not only to the fact that millions of customers purchase the company’s products daily.
 Also, the current logo, which has been used for many years without significant changes, plays an important role.

 What is Dunhill?

-This is one of the most famous tobacco brands whose products are available to billions of people around the world.
+This is one of the most famous tobacco brands, with products available to billions of people around the world.

 Old